szczupag/blog/README.md

 # Blog
+Simple blog - Put your thoughts on the wall!
 # Tech stack
-- React client
+- React with Apollo client
-- Graphql server with Apollo
+- Graphql with Apollo server
 - MongoDB database
 # Running locally
 ## Server setup